Things to Do at Stanford University

 Tips & Advice

-Download the Stanford Mobile app for self-guided tour maps and real-time information about campus events and facilities
+Download the Stanford Mobile app for self-guided tour maps and information about campus buildings and history

-Bring comfortable walking shoes as the campus is expansive and requires significant walking between major attractions
+Wear comfortable walking shoes as the campus is quite large and involves considerable walking

 Tours & Activities at Stanford University